DOH-KMT0303/DOH-KMT0303/README.md

 ## Hi there 👋 I'm Katie!
-I use she/her pronouns and I'm on Eastern Time!
+I use she/her pronouns and I'm on Eastern Time.

 ⚡ Currently working on: user interviews and an office-wide mixed-methods quality improvement assessment